maxludden/supergene-v2/books/book07/md/chapter-2373.md

 “I did as you wished.
 Are you happy now?”
 Han Sen ignored Lan Haixin and spoke to the old Siren woman.

 “Haha!
-I can see now that you truly are of that b*tch’s blood… Your hearts are deep!
+I can see now that you truly are of that bitch’s blood… Your hearts are deep!
 But it doesn’t make a difference, even if you did see through my plan.
 I still played you!” the old Siren woman cackled.
 She didn’t look sad.
 And her dying body suddenly looked very alive.

 Lan Haixin stared at the old Siren woman.
 She couldn’t believe her eyes.